 - sandpaper, spray primer, spray paint

 - burlap (size of plywood plus 2″ on all sides)

 - Mod Podge

-- 13 knobs (I purchased mine here: Ebay crystal knobs
+- crystal knobs (I purchased mine here: Crystal Knobs from Amazon)

 - 2 bin pulls

-- 2″ mending brackets, washers, screws (see picture below showing the back of the frame)
+- four 2″ mending brackets, washers, screws (see picture below showing the back of the frame)